44mira/mirac.el-work/READABILITY/README.md

   - Moreover, write documentation for your code.
 Which is one of the best ways to improve understandability for other people who read your code.
   - BUT, whenever you are writing comments, be sure to write *WHY* your code does something, and not *WHAT* it does.
-The code itself should be sufficient in showing what it is doing, due to its procedural (or it being a sequence of instructions) nature.
+The code itself should be sufficient in showing what it is doing, due to its procedural (being a sequence of instructions) nature.
     <br><br>

 [^1]: [Why You Shouldn't Nest Your Code by Code Aesthetic](https://youtu.be/CFRhGnuXG-4)